Boy George: Culture Club

 Boy George's androgynous style of dressing caught the attention of music entrepreneur Malcolm McLaren (previously the manager of the Sex Pistols), who arranged for Boy George to perform with the group Bow Wow Wow.
 Going by the stage name Lieutenant Lush, his tenure with Bow Wow Wow proved problematic with lead singer Annabella Lwin.
-Boy George eventually left the group and started his own band with bassist Mikey Craig.
+Boy George left the group and started his own band with bassist Mikey Craig.
 They were joined by Jon Moss (who had drumming stints with the Damned and Adam and the Ants) and then guitarist Roy Hay.
-Originally they were named Sex Gang Children, but settled on the name Culture Club, referring to the various ethnic backgrounds of the members.
+Originally they were named Sex Gang Children, but settled on the name Culture Club.